bleskomat/bleskomat-diy/README.md

 ### Wiring the button

+Insert button pins into the breadboard wherever you have space available.
+Typically, its best to place the button at the center of a breadboard (over the gap).

-Wire the button using the following table as a guide:
+Connect the button using the following table as a guide:

 | ESP32    | Button    |
 |----------|-----------|